developersu/ns-usbloader/README.md

 ### System requirements

-JDK 11 for macOS and Linux
+- JDK 11 for macOS and Linux
+- libusb, if you have a Mac with Apple Silicon (install via `brew install libusb`)

 ### Supported Goldleaf versions
 | Goldleaf version | NS-USBloader version |